perrybutler/rapid-platform/README.md

 ### Rapid Settings Quickstart

-Activate the sample config which gives a quick demonstration of how to add your own custom settings to the WordPress admin backend:
+The included sample config which gives a quick demonstration of how to add your own custom settings to the WordPress admin backend.

+Activating the sample config:

 1. In the Rapid Platform plugin's root directory, rename the rapid-config-sample.php file to rapid-config.php
 2. Visit the WordPress admin dashboard and the sample settings will be initialized